DavidAnderson684/WP-Optimize/readme.txt

 *   Cleaning up auto draft posts
 *   Removal of transient options
 *   Clear out the post trash
-*   Automatic Cleanup of all the integrated options (Also uses retention if enabled)
+*   Automatic cleanup of all the integrated options (also uses retention if enabled)
 *   Ability to keep selected number of weeks data when cleaning up
 *   Option to add or remove link on wp admin bar.
 *   Enable/Disable weekly schedules of optimization
 *   Apply native WordPress MySql optimize commands on your database tables without phpMyAdmin or any manual query.
 *   Display Database table statistics.
 Shows how much space can be optimized and how much space has been cleared.
-*   Visible only to the Administrators.
+*   Enabled for Administrators only.

 **Experimental simple scheduler introduced**